SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

       </html>
   ```

-- This code will link your resources to Apache server, so that those files can be downloaded.
+- This code will link your resources to the Apache server so that those files can be downloaded.

-- Make sure to copy all the firmware files into the present directory, C:\wamp64\www\Firmware
+- Make sure to copy all the firmware files into the present directory, C:\wamp64\www\Firmware.

-- you can edit href values in the index.html to your firmware file names.
+- You can edit the href values in the index.html to your firmware file names.

   ```html
       <a href="<your-firmware-file>-1.rps" download>Download_Version_6</a><br><br>